 The Croatian Code on Criminal Procedure has been changed multiple times in order to completely harmonize with the EU's Victim's Directive.
 Even before the ratification of the Istanbul Convention, victims of sexual violence were recognized as group that need special (de iure and de facto) protection due to their inherent high risk of secondary victimization.
 Their specifically vulnerable position is recognized in Article 44 (4) of the Code on Criminal Procedure, which corresponds to Article 23 of the Victim's Directive.
-The cited Article gives them and victims of human trafficking the following additional rights ('special protection') that include: the right to be advised by a counselor before being interviewed; right to a lawyer at the expense of State budget; right to being interrogated by the person of the same sex in front of police and public prosecutor - and if possible, being interviewed again by the same person; right to refuse to answer questions which are not connected or relevant to the criminal offence, especially concerning the victim's private life; right to be examined through audio-video device; confidentiality of personal data and right to request the exclusion of the public at the hearing.43
+The cited trafficking the following additional rights right to be advised by a counselor before being interviewed; right to a lawyer at the expense of State budget; right to being interrogated by the person of the same sex in front of police and public prosecutor - and if possible, being interviewed again by the same person; right to refuse to answer questions which are not connected or relevant to the criminal offence, especially concerning the victim's private life; right to be examined through audio-video device; confidentiality of personal data and right to request the exclusion of the public at the hearing.43